 We may share the personal information we collect from and about you in the following ways.

 Publication of Information for Membership Directories and Registration Lists.
-As a professional organization, certain of the information you provide may be published on the Site(s) and in print or digital form in a variety of ways to allow other physician assistants and the public to find you, including, but not limited to, in directories, membership lists, and other types of registration lists for AAPA programs and events (“Directory Lists”).
+As a professional organization, certain of the information you provide may be published on the Site(s) and in print or digital form in a variety of ways to allow other physician associates and the public to find you, including, but not limited to, in directories, membership lists, and other types of registration lists for AAPA programs and events (“Directory Lists”).
 Directory Lists will not include sensitive information, such as credit card or bank information, or social security numbers.
 To help keep Directory Lists accurate and up-to-date, AAPA may update the information that you provide if we believe it is outdated based on our independent review or third-party data sources.
 Users can always ask to update and/or make changes to their information displayed on Directory Lists by updating their user profile preferences in the “My AAPA” section of the website or by contacting us at [email protected].

 - Fulfillment of Service Requests with Our Business Partners.AAPA may share information with our business partners to fulfill services provided to you, for legislative and regulatory purposes, and/or to provide our business partners an opportunity to offer products or services that may be of interest to you, which helps contribute non-dues revenue to AAPA (please see below for your choices).